 History

-The Mahayana Theory of Emptiness
+The Mahayana Theory Of Emptiness

-Pulling away the attention of direct experience on how events influence people in the immediate present make them get along in the way when human beings try to understand and come up with a solution to the problem of suffering.
-A typical example is a condition where you are meditating and suddenly some feeling of anger towards your parent, maybe mother appears.
-The immediate impact of this on your mind will the reflex of identifying the fact that you are angry.
+Pulling away the attention of direct experience on how events influence people in the immediate present makes them get along in the way when human beings try to understand and come up with a solution to the problem of suffering.
+A typical example is a condition where you are meditating and suddenly some feeling of anger towards your parent, maybe your mother, appears.
+The immediate impact of this on your mind will be the reflex of identifying the fact that you are angry.
 Elaboration on the feeling of anger then comes where your mind works out on the relationship between you and your mother or sometimes the general view of when and where the anger towards your mother can be justified.

 Work Cited